Ouranosinc/ESPO-G/README.md

 To avoid the "hot model problem" (Hausfather et al, 2022), only models with a Transient Climate Response (TCR) in the likely range (1.4–2.2 °C) were kept in the official ensemble (Table 1).
-Extra "hot models" will also available even if they are not in the official ensemble.
+Extra "hot models" are also available even if they are not in the official ensemble.

 **Table 1.
 Members of ESPO-G6-R2 v1.0.0**